MeeshCompBio/WorkingWithC-/README.md

 outStream.opem("important.txt", ios::app);

 ```

+* Streams can be an arfument to a fucntion.
+The only restriction is that the function formal parameter must be call-by-reference

 ## Classes and Objects
 * An object is a variable that has functions as well as data associated with it (such as in_stream.open()